deniskristak/deniskristak/README.md

 <details>
  <summary>
    <h3>Zipf law in Slovak language 💹 🇸🇰 </h3>
-   <p>Zipf law is a well-known statistical law 📈, that grabbed my attention because of how counter-intuitive it is.
+   <p>Zipf law is a well-known statistical law 📈, that grabbed my attention because of how counter-intuitive it is. 🤔 </br>
      Here, go check this video from Vsauce, where he explains it very well ➡️ https://www.youtube.com/watch?v=fCn8zs912OE&ab_channel=Vsauce </p>
-   <p>Anyway, I tried to look up some research about it's occurences in my native language (Slovak), but I found only very limited results - only one published article, and they counted words manually!
-That is when I realised that there must be a better way.
+   <p>Anyway, I tried to look up some research about its occurence in my native language (Slovak), but only found very limited results - only one published article, and they counted words manually!
+That is when my curiosity took a hold of me and I've set myself to find out if there could be a better way to expore this weirdness in Slovak.
 And there was!
+Not only that, but I found a solution that can be used for many more languages!
 Check out my project to find out more about how I tackled this challenge using Python! ➡️ https://github.com/deniskristak/zipf-law-in-slovak-language </p>
   </summary>
     <img src="https://github.com/deniskristak/zipf-law-in-slovak-language/blob/main/output/plots/log_scale/sk/dom_v_strani.png?raw=true" style="flex: 1;">
 </details>